Machine-Readable Specifications: The Single Source of Truth for AI-Augmented Hardware Design

 golden ==> AI_FLOW

 The thick arrows from the golden source are the steady-state flow: every consumer reads from the same canonical data.
-The dashed lines on the left represent the one-time migration — the up-front work required to get there.
+The dashed lines on the top represent the one-time migration — the up-front work required to get there.

 Why Formal Modeling Matters for Fabrics